 Previously Richard was a Research Fellow at QMUL, funded by the Natural Environment Research Council (NERC) to work on the genetics of birch tree species in the UK.
 He examined the effects of hybridisation and population size on the evolution and conservation of dwarf birch, a nationally scarce species.

-Richard was previously a post-doctoral research associate at the University of Florida, in the lab of Doug and Pam Soltis examining the evolutionary genetics of plant species with different numbers of chromosome sets.
-He studied the rapid loss and silencing of genes after natural whole genome duplication events.
+Before this, Richard was a post-doctoral research associate at the University of Florida, in the lab of Doug and Pam Soltis examining the evolutionary genetics of plant species with different numbers of chromosome sets.
+He studied the rapid loss and silencing of genes in new plant species that arose from natural whole genome duplication events.

-He holds a DPhil from the University of Oxford for a doctoral thesis on the evolutionary ecology of two closely-related plant species.
+He holds a DPhil from the University of Oxford for a doctoral thesis on the evolutionary ecology of two closely-related plant species in Spain.
 He received his undergraduate education at the University of Cambridge, where he was elected Bateman Scholar at Trinity Hall, and gained a first class Bachelor’s degree in Natural Sciences.